 RHA will continue its initiative to "Change the Face of Public Housing" by renovating and constructing new units that residents will be proud to call home.
-Current projects are the Bond St redevelopment, Edinburgh St redevelopment, and Bronson Court renovations.
+Current projects are the Bond St redevelopment, Edinburgh St redevelopment, Thomas St. redevelopment, Henry St. redevelopment, and Bronson Court renovations.
 RHA will continue its "Beautification Initiative" for all its public housing developments that will not only enhance curb appeal but the rest of the property as well.
-RHA has utilized a NYS Preservation Opportunity Program grant award to perform physical needs assessments and environmental testing on most of its public housing and is currently working with consultants to summarize all the data.
-Strategies will be developed to preserve sites such as Harriet Tubman Estates, Lena Gantt, Holland Townhouses, Bay-Zimmer Apts, Lexington Court Apts and scattered sites in the city of Rochester.
-RHA is advancing the preservation and redevelopment of its public housing sites; Federal Street Townhouses/Scattered Sites Rental Assistance Demonstration (RAD) project, Parliament Arms- Fairfield Village RAD project and

-Glenwood gardens RAD project.
+Strategies are being developed to preserve sites such as Harriet Tubman Estates, Lena Gantt, Holland Townhouses, Bay-Zimmer Apts, Lexington Court Apts and scattered sites in the city of Rochester.
+RHA is advancing the preservation and redevelopment of its public housing sites; Federal Street Townhouses/Scattered Sites Rental Assistance Demonstration (RAD) project, Parliament ArmsFairfield Village RAD project and Glenwood gardens RAD project.
 These redevelopment projects may increase or decrease the number of available public housing units with the goal of increasing the number of quality affordable housing units overall.
-RHA has room in its Faircloth limit to add public housing units to its portfolio.
+RHA has room in its Faircloth limit to add public housing units to its portfolio and will take that into consideration when planning projects.
 RHA was awarded Low Income Housing Tax Credits (LIHTC) and other sources of funding to redevelop Federal St. Townhouses/Scattered Sites with construction beginning this spring.
 Funding applications have been submitted for the Parliament-Fairfield RAD project.
 RHA may also issue its own bonds for development activities and acquiring property.
 RHA intends to apply for NYS funding opportunities for development and capital improvement activities.
 RHA will be applying to New York State Housing and Community Renewal's Public Housing Preservation Program (PHP) when the NOFA is available.
 PHP is a partnership among HCR, HUD, Federal Public Housing Authorities (PHAs) outside New York City and collaborating with private for profit and non-profit developers to address the needs of these properties and assist RHA in completing their plans to ensure the long-term sustainability of existing public housing units.
 HCR will coordinate with RHA and HUD to develop and implement a five-year strategy to preserve public housing units, address their need for capital improvements, and ensure their continued affordability.
 RHA intends to apply for HUD's Choice Neighborhood Initiative (CNI) when the NOFA is announced.
 RHA intends to partner with the City of Rochester on CNI and target the North Inner Loop and surrounding area to include the following Public Housing sites: Holland Townhouses, Lena Gantt Estates, Harriett Tubman Estates and scattered sites.
 This effort will be a larger collaboration with many community stakeholders.
+RHA is currently waiting on results of the PNA's performed at these sites to determine eligibility.

-The RHA Resident Service Department is also working hard to partner with other agencies that can assist our residents in self-sufficiency initiatives and goals.
-Training, employment, and life skills are a focus in the upcoming year.
+The RHA Resident Service Department is also working hard to partner with other agencies that can assist our residents in self-sufficiency initiatives and achieving goals.
+Training, employment, homeownership, wealth building and life skills are a focus in the upcoming year.
 RHA's partnership with the City's Financial Empowerment Centers (FEC) has resulted in many RHA residents and program participants enrolling in the program.